n-rosati/CIS4820/readme.txt

 - Moving through the hallways is a little bit tricky without the ability for the camera to 'slide' along walls
 - The LinkedListAPI is from the W20 offering of CIS*2750.
 Denis Nikitenko gave his permission to use this outside of his class
-- The fog of war map is partially implemented.
-It does not draw hallways.
 - Minimap colours:
     - STONE_BRICK (walls)   off brown
     - FLOWER_BOX            yellow